LesterGallagher/LesterGallagher.github.io/_posts/2018-11-01-lazyloading-images-with-javascript.md

 ---
 Lazy Loading doesn't have to be hard.
 This is a very simple example/tutorial on how to do lazy loading.
 Lazy loading works best if you have to load in a lot of large images which slows down the page load.

 The only requirement for this implementation is, that you have to have to native image width and native image height.
-This can easilfy be done server-side.
+This can easily be done server-side.

 ### The HTML